Instructor

 Biography

 My teaching is centered on making historical knowledge accessible and relevant to students, scholars, and the public.
 I harness the power of writing, self-reflection, and collaborative learning to move beyond the memorization of names, events, and dates.
-Instead, I show that history is an active study and interpretation of historical documents and scholarship.
-I am deeply committed to diversity, equity, and inclusion in the classroom by prioritizing underrepresented voices on the syllabus and assigning low-stakes and self-reflective writing so students can work with challenging new ideas without the fear of “getting it wrong.”
-I want students to leave my classroom with a greater appreciation for the complexity of historical analysis, sensitivity to silences and omissions in historical knowledge, and the ability to critically evaluate the reliability and significance of information.
+Instead, I demonstrate that history is an active process of studying and interpreting historical documents and scholarship.
+I am deeply committed to creating welcoming and inclusive learning environments by assigning low-stakes, self-reflective writing tasks that allow students to engage with challenging new ideas without fear of "getting it wrong."
+I want students to leave my classroom with a greater appreciation for the complexity of historical analysis, sensitivity to silences and omissions in historical knowledge, and the ability to evaluate critically the reliability and significance of information.
 Ultimately, I strive to make historical knowledge accessible and relevant so that students become well-rounded, socially conscious citizens.

 HIST 201 Pandemics in U.S. History